Quality Software Solutions

 • Paste Special - Some applications paste data to the clipboard in a number of different formats.
 The Paste Special command allows inserting of data to the current document in any of the available formats.
 See Using Paste Special for more information.

 • Paste From > Paste from Hex Text - This command is similar to the Paste command except that data is automatically converted from characters to hex bytes.
 For example, if the string "3f45" was copied onto the clipboard, the bytes 3f and 45 would be pasted into the file (note that extra characters included spaces are ignored).
-Paste From Hex Text is useful when copying data from other applications, such as a text editor.
+Paste From Hex Text is useful when copying binary data from other applications, such as a text editor.

 • Paste From > Paste from (import_type) - This set of commands provides an easy way to import information from data that is currently on the clipboard.
 Using one of these commands is the same as clicking the 'File > Import Hex...' menu option to import data, except that the data is read from the clipboard instead of a file.
 See Importing/Exporting Files for a list of all import types.